-URL stands for Universal Resource Locator and it more or less means website address.
+URL is an acronym for Universal Resource Locator which (more or less) means website address.

-The default WordPress login URL uses /wp-login.php as a predecessor to the domain name, e.g.:
+The default WordPress login URL is appended with /wp-login.php e.g.:

 yourdomain.com/wp-login.php or yourdomainname.com/wp-admin

-However, this could have been changed by the website creator.
+However, the standard login URL could have been changed by the website creator.